Abhishek-Diaspark/The-WeatherMan/Backend/README.md

 <img src="https://miro.medium.com/max/330/1*_nwVbi3F0UxY-Vnus3tWZA.png" alt="project structure"></a>

+ASP.Net core solution contains three projects as:

+**_WeatherAPI_** : This project holds the API part which provides a URI's  for other applications to communicate with core project.
+Thus, all controller related logic lies here.
+**_WeatherCore_** : This is our  intermediate layer and apply our business logic on the data that we get from various resources and supply it to our WeatheAPI project.
+ **_WeatherData_** : This is the third and inner most layer of our solution this layer deals with our project's interaction with data base server.
+It fetches the data and carry it forward to the middle layer.

 **_Models_**

 The various models of the application are organized under the **WeathrData** projectinside WeatherApiDotNetCore solution.In our application we are using model to repersent shape of the data and business logic of our application.